jakeheis/SwiftCLI/README.md

 ## Parameters
 Each command must have a command signature describing its expected/permitted arguments.
-The command signature is used to map an array of arguments into a keyed dictionary.
+The command signature is used to map the array of user-passed arguments into a keyed dictionary.
 When a command is being executed, it is passed this dictionary of arguments, with the command signature segments used as keys and the user-passed arguments as values.

-A signature of ```<person> <greeting>``` and a call of ```greeter greet Jack Hello``` would result in the arguments dictionary ```["greeting": "Hello", "person": "Jack"]```.
+Foe example, a signature of ```<person> <greeting>``` and a call of ```greeter greet Jack Hello``` would result in the arguments dictionary ```["greeting": "Hello", "person": "Jack"]```.

 To set a command's signature:
 - **Command subclass**: ```override func commandSignature() -> String  {}```